English markers of habitual aspect

 The habitual aspect is a form of expression connoting repetition or continuous existence of a state of affairs.
-In standard English, for the present time there is no special grammatical marker for the habitual; the simple present is used, as in I go there (every day).
-However, for past reference English uses the simple past form or either of two alternative markers: used to as in we used to go there (every Thursday), and would as in back then we would go there (every Thursday).
+In standard English, for present reference there is no special grammatical marker of habitual aspect; the simple present is used, as in I go there (every Thursday).
+However, for past reference English uses the simple past form or either of two marked constructions: used to as in we used to go there (every Thursday), and would as in back then we would go there (every Thursday).

 African-American Vernacular English uses be (habitual be) to indicate that performance of the verb is of a habitual nature.

 Would

 The form [would + infinitive] is employed to talk about a habit or frequent action in a former time.
 One usually applies [would + infinitive] for the past habitual when one is telling a story about the past.